pponec/ujormKt/README.md

 ## Basic model usage

+New objects are created using the factory method, which provides the interface a necessary implementation.
+The values of domain object attributes can be accessed using the interface API, but also through the property descriptors.
-Here are some more examples of basic usage of this domain model:
+Here are some more examples of basic usage of this domain model.

 ```kotlin
 val employees = MyDatabase.employees // Employee metamodel